SamuelJansen/python-framework/README.md

 - [WebkookBoot API](https://github.com/SamuelJansen/WebkookBoot "WebkookBoot API")

 ## Notes - v0.1.0-05 - stable for python3.8
+- Of course it's open source
 - If you don't follow package pattern, it wont happens
 - I just hate OS environments lose all over the project.
 That's why I made Globals.py, so we can centralize it in there.
 Unfortnatelly, `globals` module isn't perfect yet.
 That's my next goal
 - Repository connections are much alike SqlAlchemy native sintax.
 So, any specific implementation can be written in SqlAlchemy native sintax.
 Any issue, contact me, so I can fix it.
+- Same for migrations.
+Use any SqlAlchemy migrations engine you like.
+For `python_framework`, a liquibase migration like is being implemented, but won't be release before 2021, july
 - The auto-serialization stuff is just magic.
 But it comes with a price: Models and Dtos must have all its attributes initialyzed with None value.
 I'll fix it by 2021, february
+- Yes, api code/file imports are simplifyed.
+You can move a service from one package to another without impact on API behaviour.
+Just make shure it still under a "service" package.
 - Unit tests requires instance injection in runtime.
 I'm implementing a module to handle it, so as its Mocks.
 It will be release by 2021, february
 - `python_framework` comes with a LogError table by default (an auditory like stuff for api errors or bad behaviours).
 Contact me if you don't want it, so I'll release a feature to enable it only when it's actually desired
 - Any issues with deploy, contactme so I can fix it